survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 # Automatic Browser Refresh

-Tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/), allow us to refresh the browser as you develop the application and avoid refresh for CSS changes.
+Tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/), allow to refresh the browser as you develop the application and avoid refresh for CSS changes.
 It is possible to setup Browsersync to work with webpack through [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin), but webpack has more tricks in store.

 ## Webpack `watch` Mode and *webpack-dev-server*